Do you want to start art gallery?

 |Front Desk Officer||$20,000||$23,300||$30,000|

-After deciding the strategy and personnel plan of the company, the next step is to develop a financial plan for the art gallery business model providing a detailed map about the financial projections covering all aspects of the company such as cost of startup, inventory, payroll, equipment, rent, utilities and how these costs will be covered by the earned profits.
+After deciding the strategy and personnel plan of the company, the next step is to develop a financial plan for the art gallery business plan providing a detailed map about the financial projections covering all aspects of the company such as cost of startup, inventory, payroll, equipment, rent, utilities and how these costs will be covered by the earned profits.

 8.1 Important Assumptions